The True Cost of Tipping: What It Really Adds to Your Budget

 Tipping Today

-But here’s the twist, some people are pushing back.
-A 2023 survey found that about 65% of U.S. adults always tip their server at sit-down restaurants, and 42% usually tip at least 20%.
+But here’s the twist in modern tipping culture: some people are starting to push back.
+A recent survey found that about 65% of U.S. adults always tip their server at sit-down restaurants, and 42% usually tip at least 20%.

-So where does that leave us?
-Trapped in a system where businesses pass wage responsibilities onto customers while making them feel bad for questioning it.
-It’s no wonder people are getting frustrated.
+So where does that leave you?
+Trapped in a system where businesses pass wage responsibilities onto customers while making them feel guilty for questioning it.

 The True Cost of Tipping